 Jefferson City, Missouri 65102

-The Missouri Department of Mental Health serves Missourians by working to prevent substance abuse, mental disorders, and developmental disabilities; by rehabilitating, treating, and habilitating persons with those conditions; and by educating the public about mental health.
+The Missouri Department of Mental Health serves citizens by working to prevent, treat and habilitate individuals with mental disorders, developmental disabilities, and substance use disorders; and by improving the public understanding and attitudes about those with mental health conditions.

-The department benefits from the counsel of a seven-member citizen commission, which hires the director and serves as policy advisor to the director.
-The members of the Mental Health Commission, who are appointed by the Governor and confirmed by the Senate, are selected for their concerns and expertise in the various facets of mental health care.
+The department benefits from the counsel of a seven-member citizen commission, which hires the director and serves as policy advisors to the director.
+The members of the Mental Health Commission, who are appointed by the Governor and confirmed by the Senate, are selected for their experience and expertise in the various facets of mental health care.

 Division of Developmental Disabilities

 The Division of Developmental Disabilities (DD) contracts for services and supports for people with disabilities and their families which include early childhood intervention, therapies, skills training, vocational training, and recreational and residential supports.
 These services meet lifetime needs of people with disabilities.